 - Better for the environment - while this one might not be the most persuasive argument towards going remote, working remotely helps to cut down on the use of single-use plastic in cups and food containers, lower paper consumption, and decrease traffic pollution due to lack of necessity to commute.

 Communication is historically one of the biggest concerns when it comes to remote team management.
-Where in-house team can take advantage of face-to-face meetings and a possibility to gather in-person to solve all concerns, distributed teams fully rely on technology, and as developed as communication tools are, they can’t replace a good old real-life meeting.
+Where in-house teams can take advantage of face-to-face meetings and partnering together in-person to solve business challenges, distributed teams rely entirely on technology.
+As developed as communication tools are, they can’t replace real-life interaction.

-It is common among remote employees to feel quite isolated from the rest of the team, which reflects negatively on their involvement in company life and often in performance.
-It's much easier for the employees located in one office to socialize and build better professional connections more spontaneously, while their remote colleagues depend on technology and scheduled meetings.
+It is common among remote employees to feel isolated from the rest of the team, which can reflect negatively in their performance and engagement.
+It's much easier for the employees located in a traditional office to socialize and connect more spontaneously, while their remote colleagues depend on technology and scheduled meetings.